NovaCat35/inventory-app/readme.md

-# Inventory Application
+# The Inventory Store
+Welcome to my inventory app!
+This project is to mainly enforce and showcase what I learned so far to create dynamic site operations for adding, updating, and keeping track of objects in database.

-A inventory app to keep track of desired wish list [Work in progress...]
+[Work in progress...]

 # Features 🎯
+- ALL CRUD operations for uploading categories and items
+- Ability to upload images

 ## Tools and Tech 🛠️
-- Node.js, Express.js, SCSS
+- Node.js, Express.js, SCSS, MongoDB, EJS

-## Challenges
+## Challenges 🔥
 Running into 404 and 500 pages sometimes as I change the routes and some code as more requirements popped up as I continue to handle get and post forms.
 The tough part is managing error occurrences in routes, controllers, and views.

 ## --- EXPRESS INSTALLATION 🚂 ---